Australian Cattle Dog Rescue of Illinois is an all volunteer organization. We are licensed by the Illinois Dept. of Agriculture.

 Since 2009, Australian Cattle Dog Rescue of IL., INC. has been a licensed, exempt 501(C)3 non-for-profit and contributions are tax deductible.

 Being a lover of the ACD breed you can't look the other way and not help the dogs in need.
 Especially the ones on death row in local kill shelters.
 There are so many nice ACD's that were turned in because people can't afford to feed them, some owners don't want to take the time with them, or some are just lost.
 There is absolutely nothing wrong with these dogs.
 They were supposed to be a commitment for life.

-We have several dogs on the farm and in foster homes.
+We have several dogs in foster homes.
 We rescue cattle dogs from kill shelters throughout several different states.
 The dogs are fully vetted, evaluated, sometimes put in training, and placed into loving forever homes.

 Our mission is to rescue, rehome, and promote understanding, respect and compassion for cattle dogs.
 We believe through education, responsible ownership, health care, and training of both owners/handlers and the dogs you can have a balanced cattle dog.

 Our first priority is helping the kill shelter cattle dogs that will be euthanized.
 We will gladly help place an older dog whose loved one has passed away.
 But everyone must be patient as it takes time to place senior dogs.
 Owner surrenders - please don't call us because you decide you don't want you dog anymore.
 We will gladly help you place your dog or may have room but again you must be patient.
 Call us and we will try to help you solve your problem.